mewler/mewbot/dev-docs/io-dev-notes/file_system-dev-notes.md

 ### Alternatives

-[aiowatcher][7] - looks ... fairly sane
+[aiowatcher][7] - looks ... fairly sane.
+Not for windows tho.
-[watchgod][8] - Note - the name put me off a bit, but I'm now pretty sure it's a play on the old project watchdog [pyinotify][9] - Years out of date and not sure that it would play nice with async (as the last time it was updated was python 3.6)
+[watchgod][8] - Has been renamed to watchfiles ... the package we're using.
+Note - the name put me off a bit, but I'm now pretty sure it's a play on the old project watchdog.
+[pyinotify][9] - Years out of date and not sure that it would play nice with async (as the last time it was updated was python 3.6)
 [minotaur][10] - Looks fairly sane - but a young project which hasn't been updated for six months.
-However, it did recommend (with the caveat it doesn't have a non-async interface)
+However, it did recommend (with the caveat it doesn't have a non-async interface).
+Almost certainly will not work on windows.
-[asyncinotify][11] which just looks really sensible [butter][12] does not seem to work under windows.
+[asyncinotify][11] which just looks really sensible [butter][12] does not work under windows.
+I would, in fact, be _greatly_ surprised if anything inotify based worked under windows.
+Due to windows, you know, not having inotify.
+But, apparently, there are some equivalent C based options on windows.
+So giving it a try.

 So giving asyncinotify a crack!

+Turns out, dll load changes in python 3.8 have completely broken it.

+So working up something with watchdog instead.

 -------